 Make sure that you fully understand the use, displays and limitations of your dive instruments.
-If you have any questions about this manual or dive computer, contact your Suunto dealer before diving.
+If you have any questions about this manual or dive instrument, contact your Suunto dealer before diving.
 Always remember that YOU ARE RESPONSIBLE FOR YOUR OWN SAFETY!

 ONLY TRAINED DIVERS SHOULD USE A DIVE COMPUTER!
 Insufficient training for any kind of diving, including freediving, may cause a diver to commit errors, such as incorrect use of gas mixtures or improper decompression, that may lead to serious injury or death.

 THERE IS ALWAYS A RISK OF DECOMPRESSION SICKNESS (DCS) FOR ANY DIVE PROFILE EVEN IF YOU FOLLOW THE DIVE PLAN PRESCRIBED BY DIVE TABLES OR A DIVE COMPUTER.
 NO PROCEDURE, DIVE COMPUTER OR DIVE TABLE WILL PREVENT THE POSSIBILITY OF DCS OR OXYGEN TOXICITY!
 An individual’s physiological makeup can vary from day to day.
 The dive computer cannot account for these variations.
 You are strongly advised to remain well within the exposure limits provided by the instrument to minimize the risk of DCS.
 As an added measure of safety, you should consult a physician regarding your fitness before diving.